-Incidents of card skimming have occurred throughout Vietnam.
+Card skimming has occurred throughout Vietnam.
 Keep your card in sight at all times.
 See

 Safety and security.

-If you require a replacement ATM card while overseas, you may have difficulty having it delivered to Vietnam.
-Many Australian banks do not maintain local or regional branches with English-speaking staff and Vietnamese postal services are generally unreliable.
-Consider using an international courier service if you need a replacement.
-The Australian Embassy or Consulate-General cannot provide you with bridging funds while you wait for a new card, nor act as a personal mail holding service.
+You may have difficulty getting replacement ATM cards delivered.
+Many Australian banks don't maintain local or regional branches with English-speaking staff and Vietnamese postal services are generally unreliable.
+Consider using an international courier service.
+The Australian Embassy or Consulate-General can't provide you with bridging funds while you wait for a new card, nor act as a personal mail holding service.

 Safety and security

 Petty theft, including bag-slashing, is common in tourist areas, at markets, on crowded trains and buses, and at supermarkets.
-The incidence of petty theft increases in the lead up to Vietnamese and Western holiday periods.
+It increases in the lead up to Vietnamese and Western holiday periods.

 Aggravated theft, sexual assault and assault occur, particularly in Hanoi, Ho Chi Minh City, Da Nang, Nha Trang, Sapa (particularly on the train to/from Lao Cai) and Cat Ba Island (near Ha Long Bay).
 Reports of groping and other sexual assault are increasing.
 Foreigners have been robbed and sexually assaulted after consuming spiked food and drinks, particularly at late-night establishments in major cities.

 Street crime and harassment occur, especially in larger cities.
-Snatch-and-grab crimes against pedestrians by thieves on motorcycles are frequent and have sometimes resulted in injury to victims.
+Snatch-and-grab crimes against pedestrians by thieves on motorcycles are frequent and sometimes result in injury to victims.
 These crimes can occur when victims are crossing the street or walking along footpaths.
-Valuables such as jewellery, handbags, phones and cameras are popular targets for criminals.
+Valuables such as jewellery, handbags, phones and cameras are popular targets.